Oratory of Mocchirolo

-The Oratory of Saint Stephen (Oratorio di Mocchirolo) is a Roman Catholic chapel in Mocchirolo in the town of Lentate sul Seveso, part of the Province of Monza and Brianza, Lombardy, northern Italy.
+The Oratory of Saint Stephen (Oratorio di Mocchirolo) is a Roman Catholic oratory in Mocchirolo in the town of Lentate sul Seveso, part of the Province of Monza and Brianza, Lombardy, northern Italy.

 The interior walls of the church once contained frescos that were removed and transferred to be housed the Pinacoteca di Brera in Milan.
 The frescos currently appear in apse are the reproduction of the original.